Skip to content

 Pressure created from this tight space affects the flow of cerebrospinal fluid.
 This can result in fluid-filled cysts forming within the spinal cord, a secondary condition known as syringomyelia (SM).
 Unfortunately, as the cysts expand over time, they ultimately damage the center of the spinal cord.

-Common Breeds Affected by CM/SM and Constant Scratching
+Common Breeds Affected

-- Rubbing at face
+• Rubbing at the face

-- Change in behavior (lowered head, less playful, or withdrawn)
+• Changes in behavior (lowered head, less playful, or withdrawn)

 Medical treatment involves some combination of pain management, anti-inflammatories, and medications that reduce the production of cerebrospinal fluid.
 Unfortunately, studies show only about 10% of dogs improving from medical management alone long-term.

-Surgical treatment involves removing malformed bone at the back of the skull to make more space for cerebrospinal fluid to flow out of the brain.
+Surgical treatment involves removing the malformed bone at the back of the skull to make more space for cerebrospinal fluid to flow out of the brain.
 Surgery can be much more effective for the right patient, with some studies showing over 80% of patients improving immediately.

 Chiari-like malformation and the subsequent development of syringomyelia are congenital diseases that cannot be prevented or cured.
 However, through early diagnosis, progression can be slowed, pet parents can be better prepared, and passing those traits to future generations can be stopped.